What Does it Mean to Mitigate Damages?

 - How financially feasible the treatment or mitigation would have been in light of the victim’s finances at the time.

 Mitigation of damages can be a tricky concept, especially when it comes to personal injury claims.
 Determining what constitutes a reasonable effort to one person may not be as clear to another.
-It may be in your best interest to seek out experienced legal counsel to help break down the aspects of your case.
+It may be in your best interest to seek out an experienced attorney to help break down the aspects of your case.